menu icon

 How To Make Black Bean Hummus

-Hint: if your hummus is too dense or gritty, you can slowly add 1-2 tablespoons of black bean liquid, and blitz again, until you reach the perfect consistency.
+Hint: If your hummus turns out too thick or gritty, just add 1-2 tablespoons of the reserved black bean liquid and blend again until smooth and creamy.

 Variations